How to Clearly Communicate to our Dogs

-Influencing the decision-making process.
-What gets your dog to do something?
+2. Motivation: Influencing the decision-making process.
+What motivates your dog to do something?
 What is your dog’s highest valued resource?
-Motivation can help encourage a dog to have good behavior and eliminate a bad one.
-This could be as simple as rewarding your dog with a treat when they respond to a command.
+Motivation helps encourage a dog to have good behavior and eliminate a bad one.
+With now adding the proper timing, you are able to pair the right motivation to the behavior you are seeing.
+Motivators could be as simple as rewarding your dog with a treat, moving forward through a threshold, praise, pressure on and off of the leash.
 When using the right tools and techniques, you can successfully know what motivates your dog to do or not do what you what you expect of them.

-Creating clear communication and attitude for your dog.
+3. Consistency: Creating clear communication and attitude for your dog.
 This is the most important principle of dog training and one of the hardest to follow.
+Consistency is the most common reason of why unwanted behaviors develop.
 Dogs are creatures of habit, so being consistent plays a huge role in training.
 When you are being consistent, you are promptly reacting the same way to any significant behavior your dog acts out.
 Praising your dog every time they come when called, keeping their rules the same in other peoples’ households, or immediately responding to the dog in the same way when they perform a negative action; all of these are relatable examples of being consistent with your dog.
 If we lack in consistency, we fail to be fair in setting the right expectations for our dogs.

-Written by Danielle Dolce- Master Trainer and Owner of Strong Mind K9 LLC
+Written by Danielle DeLizza – Professional Dog Trainer and Owner of Strong Mind K9

 One response to “How to Clearly Communicate with your Dog”